3dcitydb/3dcitydb/README.md

 Database setup
 --------------
-To create a new database instance of the 3D City Database, simply execute the `CREATE_DB.bat` batch script under Windows respectively the `CREATE_DB.sh` shell script under UNIX/Linux/MacOS environments.
+To create a new database instance of the 3D City Database, download and unzip the latest release from the [releases section](https://github.com/3dcitydb/3dcitydb/releases) or [build](https://github.com/3dcitydb/3dcitydb#building) the database scripts from source.
+Afterwards, simply execute the `create-db.bat` batch script under Windows respectively the `create-db.sh` shell script under UNIX/Linux/MacOS environments.
 These scripts are available for PostgreSQL with PostGIS extension and can be found in the subfolders "3dcitydb/postgresql/shell-scripts/windows" and "3dcitydb/postgresql/shell-scripts/unix".

-The connection details for your database account have to be edited in the `CONNECTION_DETAILS` script prior to running the `CREATE_DB` script (or any other shell script provided in these folders).
+The connection details for your database account have to be edited in the `connection-details` script prior to running the `create-db` script (or any other shell script provided in these folders).

 The shell scripts can usually be executed on double click.
 For some UNIX/Linux